mgarbellini/mgarbellini/README.md

 On the side I like to study some Snow Science as well, focusing in particular on Avalanche modelling and risk assestment.

 My project:
-- Quantum stuff
+- Quantum stuff:
--- Quantum walks with time dependent Hamiltonians and their application to the search problem on graphs.
+  - Quantum walks with time dependent Hamiltonians and their application to the search problem on graphs.

 <!--
 **mgarbellini/mgarbellini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.